Atail

 Atail is a village in the Rohtak district of Haryana, India.
 Atail is 15 kilometers from the city of Rohtak and, as it is 68 kilometers from New Delhi, is included in the National Capital Region (India).
-Village comes under Sampla Tehsil And RTO Sampla Division HR95 is vehicle registration code for village vehicles.The village's population 4,500, with 4,100 voters.
+Village comes under Sampla Tehsil And RTO Sampla Division HR95 is vehicle registration code for village vehicles.
+The village's population 4,500, with 4,100 voters.
+The Indian Constitution and the Panchyati Raaj Act say that the Sarpanch (Head of Village), who is chosen by the people of Atail village, is in charge of running the village.

 Delhi Metro Rail Corporation station Bahadurgarh City metro station is nearest metro station to the village.
 Western Peripheral Expressway is also 24 kilometers from the village.
 Atail also hosts a Haryana Roadways Bus Stop connecting it with Rohtak-Sampla and other villages.
-Nearest Train Station is Sampla railway station which is nearly 8 kms away.
+The nearest train station is Sampla railway station which is nearly 8 km away.

 The administration of Atail is based on the panchayat system.
-A sarpanch is elected every five years.Atail is included in the Garhi Sampla-Kiloi Assembly constituency of Haryana Legislative Assembly and the Rohtak Lok Sabha constituency of the Parliament of India.
+A sarpanch is elected every five years.
+Atail is included in the Garhi Sampla-Kiloi Assembly constituency of Haryana Legislative Assembly and the Rohtak Lok Sabha constituency of the Parliament of India.